fja05680/pinkfish/README.md

 pinkfish
 ======

-**First major update in 4 years - add scaling in and out capability**
+**07-31-2019: First major update in 4 years - add scaling in and out capability**

 A backtester and spreadsheet library for security analysis.